 The costs are on the Inspection Prices page.
-But the Building Inspection ACT Pre-Purchase package is $977 and that includes all fees to the government and GST.
-The average standard building inspection then is $497.
+But the Building Inspection ACT Pre-Purchase package is $1,297, plus GST, and that includes the fees to the ACT government.
+The average standard building inspection then is $547, plus GST.
 There is extra for travel and so on for long trips.

 The inspection takes one to two hours depending on the size of the property.
 If it is rural one must inspect a long way from the house for termites and so on.
 In Metro areas it less time and apartments are relatively short in time.

 But if you want a good clean inspection, call me when the building is free of obstruction, inside, outside and underneath and in the overhead ceiling.
 All that obstruction goes in the report.
 But look, let’s be reasonable.
 If you have to fix a leaky tap, after the inspection, fix it and I will return to see it is no longer a problem.

 Yes.
 I am a Class A Builder in ACT, with a Bachelor Degree of Architecture from the University of Western Australia.
 I also have had building licenses in Victoria, New South Wales and Western Australia and I have practiced as an architect overseas.

 I prefer internet bank transfer.
 It is easier than cash.
 But I will accept cash.
 I do not take credit cards, but there is a PayPal Me button on the top left of each page, next to the social media icons.
 Credit cards can be used there, as Paypal takes credit cards.
-And it takes your PayPal if you have it.

 You may need that receipt for settlement.
 It can all be done fast with the internet.
 The report writing takes several hours in all.
-I like to get the inspection done, then all the reports, hopefully on the same night as the inspection.
+I like to get the inspection, and all the reports, done on the same night as the inspection.
 Then I can send the invoice and be fresh for the next inspection the next day.
-I do not need to charge anything extra for fast work.

 Yes.
 But it depends if I have something else already planned or not.
 Furthermore, if I am promised that I get the payment fast upon sending the invoice, well… why not?
 But I try to keep the weekend free.
-I am a one man show here, so I can do it if you are in a tough spot.
+I am a one man show here, but I can do it if you are in a tough spot.

 But the ACT government does have an emergency express price, so they can send the plans as a priority.
 And yes, it costs them more to do it.
 I pass that cost onto you.
 Funnily, I have only once been asked to use that service.
 See the prices page for more information on costs.

-Furthermore there can be storm damage, flashings changed, roofs damaged and even fixtured damaged as the original owner or tennants leave.
+Furthermore there can be storm damage, flashings changed, vermin damage, roofs and guttering damaged, and even fixtures damaged as the original owner or tenants leave.
 So we recommend always getting a second inspection, and by another, prior to settlement as part of any property buyer’s due diligence.